noncenz/noncenz.github.io/_posts/2023-08-28-lesson-learned.md

 ### 🎂 Zap the right way

 We can turn down the policy level for SQL Injection in ZAP to Low and run a scan on the POST message with a valid user.
-This way we will still detect the SQLi without using `OR` and breaking the box:
+This way we will still detect the SQLi without using `OR` and breaking the box.
+Note that I also turned off scanning for all of the other database types under the "Technology" tab:

 ![Screenshot 2023-08-28 at 9.14.11 AM.png](/assets/lesson-learned/Screenshot_2023-08-28_at_9.14.11_AM.png){: .sideby .normal }
 ![Screenshot 2023-08-28 at 9.01.02 AM.png](/assets/lesson-learned/Screenshot_2023-08-28_at_9.01.02_AM.png){: .sideby .normal }